Khaled-Amin-Shawon/QFKEE-Quasi-Fractal-Key-Exchange-Encryption/README.md

 _Note: Some ciphertext characters may be non-printable or appear as unusual symbols._

-**Explanation (English):** The receiver XORs the ciphertext with the same mask block to recover the original binary and character.
+**Explanation :** The receiver XORs the ciphertext with the same mask block to recover the original binary and character.

 ---